maratP/CaliforniaFiresRelief2017/README.md

 ## Available Housing:
 - https://docs.google.com/spreadsheets/d/1yeWV1dRiKFo8M1yX64--V6HLQZBSQSSenfqdoUnsiOI/edit#gid=0
 - People are opening up their land for people to stay on through Hipcamp.
 Check out a list and how to offer your land: https://www.hipcamp.com/journal/land/northern-california-hosts-offering-fire-evacuees-a-free-place-to-stay
+- Airbnb hosts are opening their homes for free to evacuees through Oct.
+30 https://www.airbnb.com/welcome/evacuees/northerncaliforniafireevacuees

 ## Evacuation Centers: